-The graduate program in theology engages Christians of all denominations in intensive investigations of developments in the major areas of contemporary theology: Biblical Studies, Systematic Studies, Liturgical and Christian Life Studies (Moral Theology and Spirituality).
-The program is designed to provide a broad overview of the major areas and an in-depth concentration in one area of theology chosen by the student.
-The program is intended for students preparing for doctoral studies, for the growing number of professionals engaged in theological and ministerial activities in parishes and schools, and for lay people seeking to further their theological education.

-While respecting and exposing students to other religious traditions, Creighton University, a Catholic and Jesuit university, conducts its theological inquiries within the Catholic-Christian tradition.
+The graduate program in theology engages Christians of all denominations in intensive investigations of developments in the major areas of contemporary theology: Biblical Studies, Systematic and Historical Studies, Christian Life Studies (Moral Theology and Spirituality).
+The program is designed to provide a broad overview of the major areas and concentration in one area of theology chosen by the student.
+The program is intended for students preparing for doctoral studies, for the growing number of professionals engaged in theological and ministerial activities in churches and schools, for lay people seeking to further their theological education.
+While respecting and exposing students to other religious traditions, Creighton University, a Catholic and Jesuit university, conducts its theological inquiries within the Catholic-Christian